 We can provide answers to complex insurance issues

 If you cannot return to work because of serious workplace injuries, it can be very stressful worrying about how you will pay your bills and who will provide for your family.

-At Vasquez Law Firm, we understand the complexities and nuances of workers’ compensation and other employer insurances.
-We can help you find the solution you need to get the income to replace your lost wages and pay for your medical expenses.
+At the Vasquez Law Firm, I understand the complexities and nuances of workers’ compensation and other employer insurances.
+I can help you find the solution you need to get the income to replace your lost wages and pay for your medical expenses.